ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

-This is because: (i) The major part of the complex, i.e., Enz, is the same in both scenarios; (ii) state $B$ and state $B^{\prime}$ have identical Enz conformation; (iii) state $W$ and state $W^{\prime}$ also have identical Enz conformation.
-Similarly, we observe that
+We observe that the Hamiltonian matrix elements have a similar magnitude for the transitions $W \rightarrow B$ and $W^\prime \rightarrow B^\prime$, as well as for the transitions $R \rightarrow B$ and $R^\prime \rightarrow B^\prime$.
+This is because: (i) The major part of the complex is Enz in both scenarios. (ii) State $B$ and state $B^\prime$ have identical Enz conformation. (iii) State $W$ and state $W^\prime$ also have identical Enz conformation.
+Based on these observations, we can have